GILBERT SIGNAL ENGINEERING

 at right angles to the line connecting the two stations as shown

-third motion shown at bottom of the chart is made by a wave
+The third motion shown at bottom of the chart is made by a wave

-of

-from position directly in front of sender to your
+of the flag from position directly in front of sender to your

-feet, and

-returning to position or ready.
+feet, and instantly returning to position or ready.
 This third

 left to right or vice versa.
 However, a slight pause should be

 letter.
 Then continue to finish your word and to give the front

-great deal of practice is necessary to become a rapid sender
+A great deal of practice is necessary to become a rapid sender

-by

-single stick flag.
+by the single stick flag.
 Care should be taken not to foul the

-flag on

-staff, as the full fly of your flag should always be
+flag on the staff, as the full fly of your flag should always be

-seen by

-receiving station.
-This is sometimes hard to do, especially on a
+seen by the receiving station.
+This is sometimes hard to do,

-U. S. Army uses two standard outfits for wigwagging.
+The U. S. Army uses two standard outfits for wigwagging.
 These

-are

-the Signal Corps as kits.
+are known in the Signal Corps as kits.
 The two-foot kit contains

-a

-hickory staff, jointed with brass screw
+a three-jointed hickory staff, jointed with brass screw

-one of bright red material with a white center 8
+one of bright red material with a white center 8 inches square

-square

 and the other white with red center.
 The flags and pole can be

 packed in a canvas kit about 2 feet in length.